 Q: I’m breastfeeding my baby.
 Can I get a COVID-19 vaccine?

-A: Yes, based on ACOG’s recommendation, you can get the vaccine and continue breastfeeding.
+Yes, based on ACOG’s recommendation, you can get the vaccine and continue breastfeeding.
+Research published in March 2021 suggests that breastfeeding babies may receive increased protection, as well (USA Today).

 Q: Can I get vaccinated at Southdale ObGyn?

-A: Currently only government approved entities will be providing the vaccine which includes hospitals and some pharmacies.
-As the plan is rolled out further, we will continue to update you if we’re able to offer the vaccine.
+A: Currently only government-approved entities will be providing the vaccine, which includes hospitals and some pharmacies.
+We will let you know if we’re able to offer the vaccine.
 You can get information on the timeline and potential locations for vaccines on the “Operation Warp Speed” website through the U.S. Department of Health & Human Services.

 For more information on the safety and effectiveness of the COVID-19 vaccines, ACOG produced an update from a doctor and infectious disease expert.
 As more information becomes available, we will continue to provide updates.
 Please consult with your provider for specific details or urgent health concerns.